Native American religions: South America

 Religious traditions of the Indigenous peoples of South America from different regions are very varied.
 The most outstanding contrast appears between the highly developed Andean faiths with priesthood and empire-ruling cults and the religious beliefs of the tribes in the eastern lowlands.
 Caral–Supe civilization in Peru has been recognized as one of the cradles of civilization and oldest-known civilization in the Americas.

-One of many carts of a parade during the Diablada de Pillaro, Equador.

 An example of modern syncretistic events is the dance and parade Diablada ("Dance of the Devils") which traditionally honored the Indigenous Uru terrible god Tiw.

 Pan-Native traditions and ceremonies

 Especially among native North Americans, can be found several pan-Native ceremonies and traditions, both all-North American, such as powwow meetings, and regional, like the Sun Dance.